Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 ### Behaviour

-To see it in action, check out the microapp <TODO - link>.
+To see it in action, check out the [microapp](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/tree/main/microapps/ArTabletopApp).